College Football Playoff to expand to 12 teams by '26 season

 AP College Football Writer

-After 14 1/2 months of haggling over details and questioning motivations, a plan to expand the College Football Playoff to 12 teams was finally approved Friday, setting the stage for a multibillion-dollar tournament as soon as the 2024 season.
+After 14 1/2 months of haggling over details and questioning motivations, a plan to expand the College Football Playoff from four teams to 12 was finally approved Friday to set the stage for a multibillion-dollar tournament as soon as the 2024 season.

-What still needs to be determined is just how quickly the current four-team model can be converted and implemented, but it will happen no later than 2026.
-When it does, major college football’s championship bracket will triple in size.
+What still needs to be determined is just how quickly the four-team model can be converted and implemented, but it will happen no later than 2026.
+When it does, major college football’s championship tournament will triple in size.

-In a unanimous vote that was necessary to pursue early expansion, the 11 university leaders who make up the board approved the original 12-team proposal.
-It calls for the six highest-ranked conference champions and six at-large picks — as determined by a selection committee — to make the playoff.
+In a unanimous vote, the 11 university leaders who make up the board approved the original 12-team proposal that calls for the six highest-ranked conference champions and six at-large picks — as determined by a selection committee — to make the playoff.

 The top four seeds would be conference champions and receive byes into the second round.
 First-round games would be played on campuses and the rest at bowl sites.